 Before joining ARC, Mark was a freelance writer and researcher on Africa issues and had articles published in several specialist journals as well as newspapers and magazines.
 He was also principal Africa researcher in office of the deputy chair of Canada’s Senate standing committee on foreign affairs while it completed a study on Africa’s security and development.
 Mark holds a bachelor’s degree in history with honours from Queen’s University (Canada) and a master’s degree in politics of sub-Saharan Africa from London’s School of Oriental and African Studies (SOAS).
 Mark is also an anti-monetary laundering specialist with certified designation from the Association of Certified Anti-Money Laundering Specialist (ACAMS).

 Ed Hobey joined ARC in 2012, and has since managed and supported numerous investigative due diligence and political risk cases across East and West Africa for financial, extractives and telecommunication sector clients.
-Having conducted research on and worked in the Horn of Africa, Ed is the commissioning editor for ARC Briefing's East Africa countries (Kenya, Ethiopia and Uganda) in addition to Egypt and Nigeria.
+Having conducted research on and worked in the Horn of Africa, Ed is the commissioning editor for ARC Briefing's.

 Ed was previously an analyst at The Elders from 2010 where he worked on North African and Sudanese politics.
 Ed was based in Cairo during the Arab Spring and briefed the former heads of state on political and security developments as they occurred.
 Prior to this, Ed was at the European Council on Foreign Relations where his work again focused on North Africa.
 Ed coordinated the international election observer mission for the 2010 Somaliland presidential election in Somalia.
 Ed retains a particular expertise on Somali politics and has provided support and expertise to the UK All Party Parliamentary Group< on Somalia and Somaliland.
 Ed holds an MA in Post-War Recovery Studies from the University of York